sandialabs/NuMAD/docs/user/running_numad.rst

 represent these properties, and can be set and modified by value assignment within a MATLAB script or in the command line.
-A comprehensive list of all public variables in the ``BladeDef`` class used in NuMAD is given in the :ref:`appendix`.
+A comprehensive list of all public variables in the ``BladeDef`` class used in NuMAD is given in the :ref:`classDefs`.

 Here we give some highlighted examples of key variables within the blade object and their basic access.
 The overall shape of the blade is defined